 Hopefully when you finish reading volume 14 or finish watching season 3 and you have all sorts of questions, this will have answered some of them and you can get some kind of closure.

-On a final note, I’ll just finish this by leaving you with Watari’s last words from his afterword from volume 14 as well as his interview.
+On a final note, I’ll just finish this by leaving you with Watari’s words from his afterword from volume 14.